-The Adjustable Payment (AP) Table is disclosed when the periodic principal and interest payment may change after consummation, but not because of a change to the interest rate, or the loan is considered to be a Seasonal Payment product. (§ 1026.37(i)) If the loan does not contain these features, the AP Table is not disclosed.
+The Adjustable Payment (AP) Table is disclosed when the periodic principal and interest payment may change after consummation, but not because of a change to the interest rate, or the loan is considered to be a Seasonal Payment product. (§ 1026.37(i)) For example, the AP Table is disclosed on a Fixed Rate loan with a Step Payment feature that is not the result of a change to the interest rate.
+If the loan does not contain these features, the AP Table is not disclosed.
 (Comment 37(i)-1)